Agency Information Guide

 Council Information and access to information

-A range of policy documents are published on the Council Policy Register.
+A range of policy documents are published on the City's policy register.

-- Register of Councillor voting on planning matters (in accordance with s375A of the Local Government Act 1993).
+- Register of Councillor voting on planning matters (in line with s375A of the Local Government Act 1993).

 - Development applications (within the meaning of the Environmental Planning and Assessment Act 1979) and associated documents.